CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

 ### Task 3: Creation of Function App

-We will be using Azure Functions to process documents that are uploaded to an Azure blob storage container.
+You will be using Azure Functions to process documents that are uploaded to an Azure blob storage container.
 This workflow extracts table data from stored documents using the Document Intelligence layout model and saves the data in a JSON file in Azure.

 1. Navigate to the document intelligence resource you created earlier.